Lalala (song)

 "Lalala" is a song by American producer Y2K and Canadian rapper bbno$, released as a single on June 7, 2019, by Columbia Records.
-The music video was released on August 20, 2019.
+The music video was released on August 21, 2019.

-The song became viral on the video sharing platform TikTok due to its catchline: "Did I really just forget that melody?"
+The song became viral on the media sharing platform TikTok due to its catchline: "Did I really just forget that melody?"

 Background

 To promote the release of the song, Y2K and bbno$ created fake stories about how they met and made the song, sending them to blogs including Lyrical Lemonade.
 A remix version featuring Spanish singer Enrique Iglesias and Canadian singer Carly Rae Jepsen was released on October 30, 2019.
-The song is in D Phrygian and is played at a tempo of 130 BPM.